KRON-TV

 KRON-TV (channel 4) is a television station licensed to San Francisco, California, United States, serving as the CW network outlet for the San Francisco Bay Area.
-Owned and operated by the network's majority owner, Nexstar Media Group, KRON-TV maintains studios at the ABC Broadcast Center on Front Street in the city's historic Northeast Waterfront district, immediately west of The Embarcadero, in the same building as ABC owned-and-operated station KGO-TV, channel 7 (but with completely separate operations from that station).
+Owned by Nexstar Media Group, KRON-TV maintains studios at the ABC Broadcast Center on Front Street in the city's historic Northeast Waterfront district, immediately west of The Embarcadero, in the same building as ABC owned-and-operated station KGO-TV, channel 7 (but with completely separate operations from that station).
 The transmitting antenna is located atop Sutro Tower in San Francisco.

 History

 NBC affiliation (1949–2001)

 KRON's original logo, from 1949, depicted what would become its 50-year association with the San Francisco Chronicle.

 In 1948, the Federal Communications Commission (FCC) authorized a construction permit by the Chronicle Publishing Company, publishers of the San Francisco Chronicle daily newspaper, for a new television station in San Francisco, KRON-TV.
 Chronicle Publishing was founded by brothers Charles and Michael de Young.
 The company already owned radio station KRON-FM.

-Managed by Michael de Young's grandson Charles de Young Thieriot, KRON signed on the air on November 15, 1949, as a full-time NBC affiliate.
+Managed by Michael de Young's grandson Charles de Young Thieriot, KRON-TV signed on the air on November 15, 1949, as a full-time NBC affiliate.
 Its opening night program schedule included a special about San Francisco entertainment followed by the usual NBC prime time lineup of the Texaco Star Theater with Milton Berle, The Life of Riley, Mohawk Showroom, and The Chesterfield Supper Club.
 KRON-TV was the third television outlet in the Bay Area behind KGO-TV (channel 7) and KPIX-TV (channel 5), all going on the air within a year, and the last license before the FCC placed a moratorium on new television station licenses that would last the next four years.

 KRON-TV originally broadcast from studios located in the basement of the Chronicle Building at Fifth and Mission Streets.
 Newscasts benefited from the resources of the Chronicle and there was cooperation between KRON-TV and the newspaper.
 It originally maintained transmitter facilities, master control and a small insert studio on San Bruno Mountain.
 In August 1959, the Chronicle reported that the tower was severely damaged by an unusually strong thunderstorm, requiring major repairs before KRON-TV could return to the air.
 In 1960, NBC attempted to purchase its own station in the Bay Area, when they attempted to buy KTVU.
 The sale was canceled that October due to pre-existing concerns over the sale cited by the FCC that were related to NBC's ownership of radio and television stations in Philadelphia; as a result, NBC stayed with KRON-TV.